fluxcd/flux2/rfcs/0010-multi-tenant-workload-identity/README.md

-For detailing the proposal we need to first introduce the technical background on how workload identity is implemented by the managed Kuberentes services from the cloud providers.
+For detailing the proposal we need to first introduce the technical background on how workload identity is implemented by the managed Kubernetes services from the cloud providers.

 ### Technical Background